 Organic is bringing in the bulk of our visits and conversions, but it’s an expensive engagement.
-A great option here might be to implement an inbound marketing plan to capture more e-mail leads and put them into a lead nurturing workflow.
+A great option here might be to implement an inbound plan to capture more e-mail leads and put them into a lead nurturing workflow.

 Another dimension of digital marketing involves comparing within a channel – for example, comparing your Bing Ads campaigns to your Google AdWords campaigns.

 In this example, we see that Google is not only bringing us more conversions (which it almost always will because of its larger userbase), but the cost per conversion is lower.
 Revenue is also increasing from Google and decreasing from Bing – might be a sign to shift more of your budget into Google rather than Bing.

 You can expand this concept with the use of custom filters – Facebook vs. Twitter, different organic campaigns; you can even pit e-mail campaigns against one another.
 Using this type of dashboard is great for fine-tuning your efforts on a certain channel.

 A great marketing campaign – be it online or off – needs multiple channels to succeed.
 Banking solely on one strategy is no longer a viable approach in today’s multifaceted marketing landscape.
 It’s time to compare different avenues, assess their effectiveness, identify areas for improvement, and adapt your strategy for the year ahead.